fission-codes/auth-lobby/README.md

 * `redirectTo`, the url the user will redirected to

 After that, you need at least one of these resources:
-* `app`, ask if the user wants to grant access to the application folders (private and public).
+* `appFolder`, ask if the user wants to grant access to the application folders (private and public).
 * `privatePath`, request access to a private path (you may pass multiple).
 * `publicPath`, request access to a public path (you may pass multiple).